MedicalGenomicsLab/deconvolution_benchmarking/README.md

 ```

-The `data/test` folder contains the bulk expressions that we deconvolute. `CBX` and `Scaden` require these files to be copied into their folders. `hspe` requires the bulk expressions to be logged and saved in its directory.
-All others methods require are pointed to the bulk expression files in `data/test` during their execution (see `.pbs` files).
+The `data/test` folder contains the bulk RNA expression data that we deconvolute. `CBX` and `Scaden` require these files to be copied into their folders. `hspe` requires the bulk expressions to be logged and saved in its directory.
+All others methods are pointed to the bulk expression files in `data/test` during their execution (see `.pbs` files).

 We have compressed and uploaded the training and test data for each experiment to [Figshare](???).
 You will need to download and extract the `.tar` files in the matching experiment folder, e.g. `exclude_normal_epithelial.tar` should be extracted inside `01_purity_levels_experiment/exclude_normal_epithelial/data/`.
 This will give you all the required training & test data organised in the structure described above.